ThreeLetters/SuperSQL/source/index.html.md

 If you are making simple queries, you may use simple functions to boost performance.
 Use simple functions by attatching an `s` in front of the function.
 The syntax is very similar to SlickInject.

 <aside class="success">
 Use simple API as much as you can!
 It is lightning fast!
+Otherwise, use the helper functions - they will decide for you.
 </aside>

 ### Cache